SalmanTheSeeker/SalmanTheSeeker/README.md

 </details>

 ## Education 🎓
-* Bachelor's degree in Computer Science
-* Courses: Machine Learning, AI, Web3, and Metaverse.
+* Courses: Machine Learning, AI, and Web3.
 <br>Feel free to reach out if you're interested in collaborating on projects or if you have any question.

 ## Contact 📫